Employment discrimination: Ethnicity

+A landmark field experiment by Bertrand and Mullainathan (2004) provided strong empirical evidence of racial bias in hiring practices.
+The researchers sent out fictitious resumes to real job postings, randomly assigning either African American–sounding names (e.g., Jamal, Lakisha) or White-sounding names (e.g., Greg, Emily) to otherwise identical resumes.
+Resumes with White-sounding names received approximately 50% more callbacks than those with Black-sounding names, suggesting that even in the absence of explicit prejudice, implicit racial bias can significantly affect employment decisions.

 Sex

 Women have had a long history of discrimination in the workplace.
-Feminist theory points to the concept of a family wage- a rate substantial enough to support a man and his family- as the explanation to why women's labor is cheap, claiming it preserves "male dominance and women's dependence in the family".
+Feminist theory points to the concept of a family wage—a rate substantial enough to support a man and his family—as the explanation to why women's labor is cheap, claiming it preserves "male dominance and women's dependence in the family".
 Though there has been legislation such as the Equal Pay Act that combat gender discrimination, the implications of the act are limited.
 "As an amendment to the Fair Labor Standard Act, it exempted employers in agriculture, hotels, motels, restaurants, and laundries, as well as professional, managerial, and administrative personnel, outside salesworkers, and private household workers".
 Because high concentrations of women work in these fields (34.8% of employed women of color and 5.1% of white women as private household workers, 21.6% and 13.8% working in service jobs, 9.3% and 3.7% as agricultural workers, and 8.1% and 17.2% as administrative workers), "nearly 45% of all employed women, then, appear to have been exempt from the Equal Pay Act".

-The hourly wage rate for women is 65% of that of men, and annual earnings of full-time employed women is 71% of that of men (potential range discrepancy identified within quoted statistic - "The Economics of Women, Men and Work" 3rd Edition).
-Among the male wage distribution, the average woman lies at the 33rd percentile.
+The hourly wage rate for women is 65% of that of men, and annual earnings of full-time employed women are 71% of those of men.
+Along the male wage distribution, the average woman lies at the 33rd percentile.

 Within women, another level of discrimination takes place among mothers.
 Historically, this inequality stems from the belief that mothers are less productive at work.
-Visibly pregnant women are often judged as less committed to their jobs, less dependable, and more emotional compared to women who aren't visibly pregnant.
+Visibly pregnant women are often judged as less committed to their jobs, less dependable, and more emotional compared to women who are not visibly pregnant.
 A study conducted in 1998 showed that the wage rates of women without children were 81.3% of men's pay, but 73.4% of men's pay for women with children.
 An audit study in 2007 found that, childless women receive 2.1 times as many callbacks than equally qualified mothers.
-Though it doesn't receive as much attention as the gender gap, motherhood is a significant quality that is discriminated against.
+Though it does not receive as much attention as the gender gap, motherhood is a significant quality that is discriminated against.
 In fact, the pay gap between mothers and non-mothers is larger than the pay gap between men and women.